 Jastine lives with his father and his mother.
-At home, duties include carrying water, gathering firewood and gardening.
+He is responsible for carrying water, gathering firewood and gardening.
 His father is sometimes employed and his mother is sometimes employed as a laborer.
-There are 2 children in the family.

 Jastine lives in the mountainous community of Nkoaranga, home to approximately 75,000 residents.
 Typical houses are constructed of dirt floors, wood walls and corrugated iron roofs.
 The primary ethnic group is Meru and the most commonly spoken languages are Meru and Swahili.